JoaRiski/django-simple-graphql/README.md

 - Enable GraphQL queries for Django models with a decorator
   - By default, includes a `getModelName` and `listModelName` queries
+  - Configure by adding a `GraphQL` meta class to the model class
+  - Alternatively supply a configuration class to the decorator
 - Adds a `graphql_node_name` field to model classes
 - Adds a `graphql_id` property to models, which can be used to retrieve the Global ID of a model instance.